puradawid/LoSE/README.md

 This repository collects all laws that are applicable to software engineering.

+The laws below has been elicited from software engineer's experience and literature available.
+They are never finished, never accurate, but good enough to be used by people that develop, test and maintain software around the world.

 ## What Is 'Software Engineering'?

 Using the definition introduced by Ian Sommervile, software engienering is